atheiman/service-catalog-demo/README.md

 - service actions using Amazon-owned and customer-owned SSM automation documents ("runbooks")
 - Terraform logic to automatically deploy new products and product versions by simply adding files to [`cloudformation-products/`](./cloudformation-products)
 - product launch constraints
+- Terraform external provisioning engine and example products (described below)

+## Terraform External Provisioning

+[`modules/tf-svc-ctlg-engine`](modules/tf-svc-ctlg-engine) contains a Service Catalog external engine for Terraform product provisioning.
+The engine architecture is based off of [github.com/aws-ia/terraform-aws-sce-tf-community](https://github.com/aws-ia/terraform-aws-sce-tf-community).
+External engines must conform to the API interface documented in [External Engines for AWS Service Catalog](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/external-engine.html).
+Only one external engine may be deployed per region per account, so if you already have resources for an external engine deployed this module will fail.
+Below is a summary of the external engine workflow:

+1. External products are published to end users.
+Terraform products are published to S3 as `.zip` packages.
+They must contain `variables.tf.json` to define all variables the user should input during provisioning. `variables.tf.json` uses the [Terraform JSON configuration syntax](https://developer.hashicorp.com/terraform/language/syntax/json).
+1. Service Catalog stores the published product artifact again in an AWS-managed bucket outside of the portfolio account.
+1. When a user begins provisioning a product version, Service Catalog invokes [Lambda function `ServiceCatalogExternalParameterParser`](modules/tf-svc-ctlg-engine/lambda/parameter_parser.py) in the portfolio account with the location of the artifact in S3 (which must be downloaded using the product launch role).
+The Lambda function returns input parameters for the user to input in the Service Catalog console.
+1. When the user submits the ProvisionProduct request, Service Catalog publishes a message to [SQS queue `ServiceCatalogExternalProvisionOperationQueue`](modules/tf-svc-ctlg-engine/sqs.tf) in the portfolio account.
+1. [Lambda function `TerraformSvcCtlgEngineStartProductOperation`](modules/tf-svc-ctlg-engine/lambda/start_product_operation.py) in the portfolio account is [invoked by an SQS event source mapping Lambda](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html) with the message.